 Who Qualifies for Employment Authorization?

-There are three main categories that would make you eligible for an employment authorization card.
-According to USCIS, they are as follows:
+Unlike the green card-based EAD, the regular EAD refers to a nonimmigrant work permit and is not tied to a green card application process.
+There are three main categories that would make you eligible for this employment authorization card.
+According to the USCIS, they are as follows:

 Category One: You must have employment authorization that will result from your pending nonimmigrant status.